Biden announces slate of gun control actions, claims 'public health crisis'

 He also pushed for two gun control laws that would go even further than that.

 "We should also ban assault weapons and high-capacity magazines in this country," Biden said.
-He said "there's no reason" a person would need a weapon that can hold "one hundred rounds."
+He said "there's no reason" a person would need a weapon that can hold "100 rounds."

-"We should also eliminate gun manufacturers from the immunity they receive from the Congress," Biden said, referring to the Protection of Lawful Commerce in Arms Act, a law that prevents gunmaker from being sued for crimes committed with guns they sell legally.
+"We should also eliminate gun manufacturers from the immunity they receive from the Congress," Biden said, referring to the Protection of Lawful Commerce in Arms Act (PLCAA), a law that prevents gunmakers from being sued for crimes committed with guns they sell legally.

 "This is the only outfit that is exempt from being sued," he continued.
 "If I get one thing on my list... give me that one because I tell you what there would be a come to the Lord moment these folks would have real quickly."